USC vs. Washington State NCAA Football Odds, Plays and Insights | September 18, 2021

 USC Top Players

+- Kedon Slovis leads the team with 256 passing yards (256 yards per game) and has a 66.7% completion percentage this year (24-of-36) while throwing two touchdowns.

-- Keaontay Ingram has rushed for a team-high 86 yards on 15 carries (86.0 yards per game) and zero touchdowns.
+- Keaontay Ingram has 15 attempts for a team-high 86 rushing yards (86 per game) and zero touchdowns.

-- Tahj Washington has also chipped in with four receptions for 56 yards and one touchdown.
+- Tahj Washington has also contributed with 56 yards on four catches and one touchdown.
+He puts up 56 receiving yards per game this year.

-- Erik Krommenhoek has 26 receiving yards on two receptions, with one touchdown, averaging 26.0 yards per game.
+- Erik Krommenhoek has racked up 26 yards on two receptions with one touchdown, averaging 26 yards per game.

 Washington State Top Players

-- Jayden de Laura leads the team with 155 passing yards (155.0 yards per game) and has a 54.5% completion percentage this year (12-of-22) while throwing one touchdown.
-He also has 42 rushing yards on seven carries, averaging 42.0 yards per game.
+- Jayden de Laura has thrown for 155 yards while completing 54.5% of his passes (12-of-22), with one touchdown and zero interceptions this year (155 yards per game).
+He's also carried the ball seven times for 42 yards, averaging 42 yards per game.

-- Max Borghi has taken 11 carries for a team-leading 86 rushing yards (86.0 yards per game) while scoring one touchdown.
+- Max Borghi has taken 11 attempts for a team-leading 86 rushing yards (86 yards per game) while scoring one touchdown.
 He's also caught one pass for 27 yards .

-- This season Calvin Jackson Jr. has seven catches and leads the team with 91 yards (91.0 per game).
+- Calvin Jackson Jr. has seven catches and paces his team with 91 receiving yards (91 ypg).

-- Donovan Ollie has chipped in with 28 yards on two catches and one touchdown.
-He averages 28.0 receiving yards per game this year.
+- Donovan Ollie has chipped in with two receptions for 28 yards and one touchdown.